donejs/donejs/docs/features.md

 ### NPM Packages

-DoneJS applications can use packages published to NPM without configuration thanks to StealJS.
-Get more done faster by incorporating other people's code into your client side project!

-It's fast and easy to install a package from the terminal:
+<video name="media" class="animated-gif" style="width: 100%;" autoplay="" loop="" src="/static/img/donejs-live-reload.mp4"><source video-src="/static/img/donejs-live-reload.mp4" type="video/mp4" class="source-mp4" src="/static/img/donejs-live-reload.mp4"></video>

+#### How it works

+#### Zero config package installation

+Installing a package in a DoneJS app via npm or bower involves no configuration.
+Install your package from the command line:

 ```
 npm install jquery --save
 ```

-The dependencies for packages installed with npm are automatically loaded.

-Import packages written in ES6 module syntax, AMD, or CommonJS easily:
+Then immediately consume that package in your app:

 ```
 import $ from "jquery";
 ```

+Using require.js or other script loaders, you'd have to add pathing and other information to your configuration file before being able to use your package.
+In DoneJS, this step is bypassed because of scripts that add config to your package.json file as the package is installed.

+You can import that package in any format: CommonJS, AMD, or ES6 module format.

+#### Export in any format

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eIfUsPdKF4A" frameborder="0" allowfullscreen></iframe>

+DoneJS applications can use packages published to NPM without configuration thanks to StealJS.
+Get more done faster by incorporating other people's code into your client side project!

+It's fast and easy to install a package from the terminal:

+The dependencies for packages installed with npm are automatically loaded.

+Import packages written in ES6 module syntax, AMD, or CommonJS easily:

 #### You can create and share your own too!